-The classification of long-term debt in the Company's December 31, 2011 consolidated balance sheet is based on the contractual repayment terms of the Notes and debt issued under the Credit Agreement.
-Based upon the underlying terms of the Credit Agreement, no amount is included in current liabilities on the Company's balance sheet at December 31, 2011.
+The classification of long-term debt in the Company's December 29, 2012 consolidated balance sheet is based on the contractual repayment terms of the Notes and debt issued under the Credit Agreement.
+Based upon the underlying terms of the Credit Agreement, no amount is included in current liabilities on the Company's balance sheet at December 29, 2012.

-On December 31, 2011, the Company had working capital of \$92.4 million and its working capital ratio was 1.73 to 1 compared to working capital of \$30.8 million and a working capital ratio of 1.20 to 1 on January 1, 2011.
-The increase in working capital is primarily due to an increase in cash and commodity prices.
-At December 31, 2011, the Company had unrestricted cash of \$38.9 million and funds available under the revolving credit facility of \$391.6 million, compared to unrestricted cash of \$19.2 million and funds available under the revolving credit facility of \$141.6 million at January 1, 2011.
-The Company diversifies its cash investments by limiting the amounts located at any one financial institution and invests primarily in government-backed securities.
+On December 29, 2012, the Company had working capital of \$158.6 million and its working capital ratio was 2.20 to 1 compared to working capital of \$92.4 million and a working capital ratio of 1.73 to 1 on December 31, 2011.
+The increase in working capital is primarily due to an increase in cash and an increase in inventory quantities due to a weakness of exports.
+At December 29, 2012, the Company had unrestricted cash of \$103.2 million and funds available under the revolving credit facility of \$384.9 million, compared to unrestricted cash of \$38.9 million and funds available under the revolving credit facility of \$391.6 million at December 31, 2011.
+The Company diversifies its cash investments by limiting the amounts deposited with any one financial institution and invests primarily in government-backed securities.

-Net cash provided by operating activities was \$240.9 million and \$81.5 million for the fiscal years ended December 31, 2011 and January 1, 2011, respectively, an increase of \$159.4 million due primarily to an increase in net income of approximately \$125.2 million and to changes in operating assets and liabilities that include a decrease in escrow receivable of approximately \$16.3 million.
-Cash used by investing activities was \$83.7 million during Fiscal 2011, compared to \$783.6 million in Fiscal 2010, a decrease of \$699.9 million, primarily due to the acquisition of Griffin in December 2010.
-Net cash used by financing activities was \$137.4 million during Fiscal 2011 compared to net cash provided by financing activities of \$653.2 million in Fiscal 2010, a decrease of \$790.6 million due primarily to repayments of debt in excess of cash received from the issuance of stock in Fiscal 2011 and borrowings made to complete the acquisition of Griffin in December 2010.
+Net cash provided by operating activities was \$249.5 million and \$240.9 million for the fiscal years ended December 29, 2012 and December 31, 2011, respectively, an increase of \$8.6 million due primarily to changes in operating assets and liabilities that include an increase in cash from income taxes refundable/payable of approximately \$33.4 million, an increase in cash provided by accounts payable and accrued expenses of approximately \$33.0 million, which more than offset a decrease in cash from an escrow receivable of approximately \$16.3 million and a decrease in net income of approximately \$38.6 million.
+Cash used by investing activities was \$153.8 million during Fiscal 2012, compared to \$83.7 million in Fiscal 2011, an increase of \$70.1 million, primarily due to an increase in cash paid for capital expenditures and cash paid for current year investment in an unconsolidated subsidiary.
+Net cash used by financing activities was \$31.4 million during Fiscal 2012 compared to \$137.4 million in Fiscal 2011, a decrease in the use of cash of \$106.0 million primarily due to lower repayments of debt as compared to the prior year.